ChrisMarshallNY/ChrisMarshallNY/README.md

 I've written a great deal of prose, which includes [tutorials](https://littlegreenviper.com/series/bluetooth/), books, and [many articles on the Web](https://littlegreenviper.com/miscellany/).
 I have also done technical training for years.

-In addition to all of the above, I have authored many "full-stack" systems; which included content-management systems, open-source libraries and modules, iOS app clients, SDKs and APIs, and [application servers](https://riftvalleysoftware.com/work/open-source-projects/#baobab).
+In addition to all of the above, I have authored many "full-stack" systems; which included content-management systems, open-source libraries and modules, mobile apps, SDKs, APIs, and [application servers](https://riftvalleysoftware.com/work/open-source-projects/#baobab).

 [I'm also pretty big on documentation.](https://littlegreenviper.com/miscellany/leaving-a-legacy/)